Skip advert

 Advertisement - Article continues below

-The existing SUVs being targeted by McLaren are available now through the Auto Express Buy A Car service.
+Some of the existing SUVs being targeted by McLaren with this new model are available now through the Auto Express Buy A Car service.
 Used Aston Martin DBX models start under £100,000 while three-year old Range Rover Sport SVRs now start around the £50,000 mark.

 McLaren’s new plan could be even more radical.
 Forseven’s engineering team, many ex-JLR like Nick Collins and new McLaren design boss Alister Whelan, had already drawn up a luxurious SUV – very much in keeping with the stately, horizontal lines and proportions of the Range Rover.
 And with plans for Forseven to launch its own brand now shelved, this blueprint is being assessed for launch as a McLaren.